AMD reveals it’s new Zen 3 Ryzen 5000 Processors

 by Rustam Iqbal

-AMD is also setting expectations, promising that the new Ryzen 5900X is nothing short of"the world's greatest gaming CPU."
-The chips will be available starting at $299 for its entry-level Ryzen 5 5600X model on November 5th.
+AMD is also setting expectations, promising that the new AMD Ryzen 9 5900X is nothing short of"the world's greatest gaming CPU."
+The chips will be available starting at $299 for its entry-level AMD Ryzen 5 5600X model on November 5th.

 Like last year's Zen 2-based Ryzen 3000 desktop chips these new models replace, the new 5000 series processors are still utilizing AMD's 7nm procedure but offer a 19 percent increase in instructions per cycle, along with a complete redesign of the chip layout and a more incredible max boost speed.
 (The newest chipsets are leaping directly to Ryzen 5000 series branding to prevent any confusion of this new Zen 3 chips with the Zen 2-based Ryzen 4000 desktop chips that AMD released over the summer for prebuilt systems.)